cgfeletar/BiteBook/functions/README.md

 ## LLM Integration

-The function uses an LLM (OpenAI GPT-4/3.5 or Google Gemini) to extract structured recipe data from messy HTML.
+The function uses OpenAI GPT-4o-mini to extract structured recipe data from messy HTML.

-**To implement the LLM call:**
+**Configuration:**
-1. Uncomment and configure either the OpenAI or Gemini example in `src/index.ts`
+- The function is already configured to use OpenAI
-2. Add your API key to Firebase Functions config
+- Uses the `OPENAI_API_KEY` secret set in Firebase Functions
-3. Update the `callLLM` function with your preferred provider
+- Model: GPT-4o-mini (fast and cost-effective)

 ## Deployment